-Let the batter to set for about 15 to 20 minutes.
+Let the batter sit for about 15 to 20 minutes.
 In a steamer or a pressure cooker, pour water with the separator into the steamer.
 Take a flat utensil or the pressure cooker tray and smudge the inside portion with some cooking oil till the rim so that no place left ungreased.

 Add Eno powder and stir the batter slightly with a spoon.
 You will see that the batter begins to bubble like it starts to ferment.
 Without any much delay, adjust the utensil or the tray inside the steamer or the pressure cooker so it sits evenly.

-Cover the lid without the whistle and put on the burner on high flame.
+Cover the lid without the whistle and put it on the burner on high flame.
 After 15 minutes and put the burner off.
 Take the tray or utensil out of the steamer and let it cool for a while, say 5 minutes.

 When cooled, cut the prepared Dhokla into small square pieces with a sharp knife.
 It will come out as cubes and place all of them in a flat utensil.

 Now it is time for the tempering and seasoning of the prepared Dhokla.
 Heat the cooking oil in a shallow pan or pot.
 Sauté mustard seeds, cumin seeds and green chillies until they crackle.

 Add sesame seeds and curry leaves and sauté a little and turn off the flame.
 Pour the prepared tempering over the Dhokla pieces and slightly turn each upside down so that every side is smudged with the tempering oil.

 Garnish the snack with fresh green coriander leaves and slit green chillies.
 Serve hot or cold with Indian mint chutney or chilli sauce.